gdcc/dv-metrics/README.md

 to provide more detailed information about a single installation of Dataverse.
 It adds additional graphs showing the distribution of files by content type, 'Make Data Counts' metrics, and the number of 'unique downloaders' per dataset.
-All of these metrics can be displayed for the entire repository or for any sub-Dataverse within the repository, with the selection possible via a tree widget showing the overall structure of the repository, or programmatically by adding a query parameter for the specific sub-Dataverse to the URL for the app.
+All of these metrics can be displayed for the entire repository or for any sub-Dataverse (collection) within the repository, with the selection possible via a tree widget showing the overall structure of the repository, or programmatically by adding a query parameter for the specific sub-Dataverse to the URL for the app.
 All outputs are also available in comma-separated-value (CSV) format via download buttons associated with each graph.